Jobijollof/Bash-Scripting/Lamp-bash-script/README.md

 ![str](./images/mysql-secured.png)

-- The SECURE_MYSQL=$(expect -c " line of code runs themysql_secure_installationscript and stores the output in theSECURE_MYSQLvariable.
-Themysql_secure_installation` script will secure the MySQL installation by setting a password for the root user, removing anonymous users, disallowing root login remotely, and removing the test database.
+- `The SECURE_MYSQL=$(expect -c "` line of code runs the mysql_secure_installation script and stores the output in the SECURE_MYSQLvariable.
+The `mysql_secure_installation` script will secure the MySQL installation by setting a password for the root user, removing anonymous users, disallowing root login remotely, and removing the test database.

-- The set timeout 10 line sets the timeout for the expect command to 10 seconds.
+- The `set timeout 10` line sets the timeout for the expect command to 10 seconds.
 This means that if the expect command does not receive a response within 10 seconds, it will exit.

-- The spawn sudo mysql_secure_installation line starts the mysql_secure_installation script as the root user.
+- The `spawn sudo mysql_secure_installation` line starts the mysql_secure_installation script as the root user.

-- The sleep 1 line pauses the script for 1 second.
-This is done to give the mysql_secure_installation script time to start.
+- `The sleep 1` line pauses the script for 1 second.
+This is done to give the `mysql_secure_installation` script time to start.

-- The `expect "Enter password for user root:" line expects the user to enter the password for the root user.
+- The `expect "Enter password for user root:"` line expects the user to enter the password for the root user.

 - The send \"jollof1\n\" line sends the password "jollof1" to the mysql_secure_installation script.